naegelejd/nolli/notes.md

 ### Code Generation
 The type-checked AST is then traversed to generate...
 TBD.

+## TODO

+- the parser needs to respect operator precedence.
+I plan to use the Shunting Yard algorithm to parse expressions.
+- the parser needs better error recovery (synch on semicolons, setjmp, etc.)

 ## Feature Ideas

 - shorthand variable initialization (i.e. `name := "joe"`)